 Like all things with the human body, we really thrive with healthy sustainable change, that allows our bodies time to catch up to metabolic and structural needs that change with body recomposition (muscle building and fat loss).

 Eating a vegetable dense diet may help you maintain a healthy weight because vegetables are low in calories.
-They also provide vitamins, minerals, and fiber that have been shown to be a benefit to our bones.
+They also provide vitamins, minerals, and fiber that have been shown to be a health benefit to our bones.

-One study showed that vitamin C may help protect bones from damage, while another study showed participants who ate cabbage, broccoli, and other herbs and vegetables for three months were able to maintain bone density and experience less bone turnover.
+One study showed that vitamin C may help protect bones from damage, while another study showed participants who ate cabbage, broccoli, and other herbs and vegetables for three months were able to maintain strong bone density and experience less bone turnover.
 Researchers have attributed the results to the boost in polyphenols and potassium that the vegetables provided.

-So, there is a double benefit to women who are often the meal makers in the home, we can maintain our own bone density through eating plentiful vegetables while we also help our families, and friends, grow and be healthy, too!
+So, there is a double benefit to women who are often the meal makers in the home, we can maintain our own bone density through eating plentiful vegetables while we also help our families, and friends, grow and be healthy, and strong too!

 Tip #5: Eat Enough Calcium